eudondian/Leaderboard/README.md

 # Leaderboardp

-In this project, a  Leaderboard list app  ha been built  using webpack and ES6 features.
+In this project, a  Leaderboard list app  for "my cool new game" has been built  using webpack and ES6 features.

 Built With
 - HTML